Rapid Assessment and Response Strategy

 A proposal to consider rapid response to an issue may be submitted by members of the Executive Committee, Governing Council, Policy Committee, other committees or Caucuses, SRCD executive staff, or individual members.

 |Proposals should be submitted to SRCD’s Director for Policy (Marty Zaslow, mzaslow[at]srcd.org) or Executive Director (Laura Namy, LNAMY[at]srcd.org) via email, and the request will be reviewed by SRCD Executive Staff (Executive Director, Director for Policy, Director for Science, and Director of Communications).|

-The Executive Staff will review the request and assess whether it warrants consideration for a rapid response.
+The Executive Staff and the President will review the request and assess whether it warrants consideration for a rapid response.
 The bar will be set low for proceeding to Step 2.

 Step 2.
 Governing Council will consider whether the proposal to respond warrants consideration.

 Upon notification by the Executive staff, the GC will generally respond within 48 hours with an initial assessment of whether to proceed to Step 3 based on whether they believe the issue is relevant and is likely to have sufficient evidence to generate an evidence-based response.